esputnix/logger-app/README.md

 {"deviceID": "1N4BU31D2TC186889", "err": 75698, "timestamp":1514766731},
 {"deviceID": "1N4BU31D2TC186889", "err": 35294, "timestamp":1514766784}
 ```
 ** 2. Send a GET request to the endpoint to get the logs of the error codes in the reverse chronological order for any given device ID please run the `curl` command below.
-Plase customize the URL with another deviceID, start and end time to get different log listing:
+Please note that the URL ends with the deviceID.
+Replace it with another id to get different listing:
 ```
 curl -X GET \
   https://a5lgfuj6sa.execute-api.us-east-1.amazonaws.com/Stage/JA3215H14CU015290 \